whoever11/u1_lab_dom_color_switcherLAB/readme.md

 The only downside is none of us know Javascript!

-Update the `script.js` file such that when a user clicks on one of the colored dots the background color of the entire page changes to match that dot.
+Update the JS file such that when a user clicks on one of the colored dots the background color of the entire page changes to match that dot.
 You should not need to change any HTML or CSS.

 When you're done, [it should display this functionality](https://git.generalassemb.ly/pages/ga-wdi-exercises/color-scheme-switcher/).